benfulcher/hctsa/README.md

 - [Drosophila movement speed](https://figshare.com/articles/Highly_comparative_time-series_analysis_of_Drosophila_melanogaster_movement_speed/3863553) and associated [analysis code](https://github.com/benfulcher/hctsa_phenotypingFly).
 - [1000 empirical time series](https://figshare.com/articles/1000_Empirical_Time_series/5436136)

-(If you have data to share and host, let me know and I'll add it to this list)
+(If you have data to share and host, let me know and I'll add it to this list).

 ### Running _hctsa_ on a cluster :computer: